GeorgePreece/GeorgePreece.github.io/_drafts/2022-02-28-architecture-decision-records.md

 ADRs should live close to the source code and be easily accessible to their primary audience (developers/architects).
 Two popular choices are on a project wiki or directly with the source code (in the repository).
 Both options work well.
 Just ensure you stay consistent, as this collection will serve as the decision log.
 A good practice for naming the artefact is to include the date (or sequence identifier) and use a concise noun phrase such as "Use Jetty web server".

-Since we are documenting an architectural decision, it is import to provide as much clarity as possible.
-That's why technical writing best practices should be followed, such as using an active voice and avoiding ambiguity.
+Since we are documenting an architectural decision, it is crucial to provide as much clarity as possible.
+We should follow technical writing best practices, such as using an active voice and avoiding ambiguity.
 If you are unfamiliar with technical writing, I highly recommend Google's [Technical Writing One](https://developers.google.com/tech-writing/one) course.
 The course can be completed within a couple of hours and provides a solid foundation for producing technical documentation.